-Even as early as in the first handbook of 1912 (and repeated verbatim in the second handbook of 1918) , it was stated "There are many kinds of religion, such as Roman Catholics, Protestants, Jews, Mohammedans, and so on, but the main point about them is that they all worship God, although in different ways.
+Yes, in the first handbook of 1912 (and repeated verbatim in the second handbook of 1918) , it was stated "There are many kinds of religion, such as Roman Catholics, Protestants, Jews, Mohammedans, and so on, but the main point about them is that they all worship God, although in different ways.
 They are like an army which serves one king, though it is divided into different branches such as cavalry, artillery, and infantry.
 So, when you meet a person of a different religion to your own, you should not be hostile to him, but recognize that he is like a soldier in your own army, though in a different uniform, and still serving the same king as you."
-In some ways this tone and the chosen analogy is not surprising - as Robert Baden-Powell had served in the army in India and southern Africa for many years, so he would have been familiar with the beliefs and practices of many different religions found amonst the regiments serving there, and among the native peoples, and would know both the differences and similarities in the essence of their customs and beliefs, far more so than would be the case for most British people of that era.
-And the analogy shows the degree of both understanding and indeed acceptance of equal status among the different belief systems within Guiding, which the founders personally held, and also sought to encourage in the Guides, right from the start of the movement - there is a clear request for respect and acceptance in the passage quoted above.
-But it also shows that even then, the 'God' in the Promise was intended to be the appropriate figure in whatever religion the individual member followed, and that "God" did not refer solely or particularly to the Christian God.
+In some ways this tone and the chosen analogy is not surprising - as Robert Baden-Powell had served in the army in India and southern Africa for many years, so he would have been familiar with the beliefs and practices of many different religions found amongst the regiments serving there, and among the native peoples of those lands, and would know both the differences and similarities in the core essence of their practices and beliefs, far more so than would be the case for most British people of that era.
+And the analogy shows the degree of both understanding and indeed acceptance of equal status among the different belief systems within Guiding, which the founders personally held, and which they also sought to encourage in the Guides, right from the start of the movement - there is a clear request for respect and acceptance in the passage quoted above.
+But it also shows that even then, the 'God' in the Promise was intended to be the appropriate figure in whatever religion any individual member followed, and that "God" did not refer solely or particularly to the Christian God.

 In some locations, a custom grew up of units being 'sponsored' by organisations - usually either places of worship, workplaces (especially in the days when the school leaving age was 14 and the upper age for Guides 16) or in schools.
-Often, this was simply an organic thing - with existing 'factory clubs' for junior staff electing to move towards following a Guide programme, or existing boys' or girls' youth clubs opting to transform themselves into being Scout or Guide groups.
-Or a clergyman, mindful of his general responsibility to encourage the morals of all the youth in his area whether of his church or not, might seek suitable people to take on the roles of Scout or Guide leader in his community in order to provide activities which could occupy the spare time of the local youth profitably, to reduce the risk of them finding less positive pastimes for themselves instead.
-A school might want to include Guiding in it's curriculum to occupy some of the out-of-classroom hours (especially boarding schools) with the movement's combination of education with outdoor fresh-air fun and fellowship being very similar to the schools' aims of marrying education and a healthy outlook.
+Often, this was simply an organic thing - with existing 'clubs' for girls electing to move towards following a Guide programme.
+Or a clergyman, mindful of his general responsibility to encourage the morals of all the youth in his area whether of his church or not, might seek suitable people to take on the roles of Scout or Guide leader in his community in order to provide healthy positive activities which could occupy the spare time of the local youth profitably, to reduce the risk of them finding less positive pastimes for themselves instead.
+A school might want to include Guiding in it's curriculum to occupy some of the out-of-classroom hours (especially in the case of boarding schools) with the movement's combination of education with outdoor fresh-air fun and fellowship being very similar to the schools' aims of marrying education with a healthy outlook.
 But such developments, though welcomed, were not planned or intentional on the part of the founders.
-We do have to bear in mind that Guiding grew organically, and so headquarters had to make decisions somewhat 'on the hoof' as issues arose rather than necessarily planning all aspects in advance.
+We do have to bear in mind that Guiding grew organically, and so headquarters had to make decisions somewhat 'on the hoof' as issues arose, rather than necessarily planning all aspects in advance.

 There are only two (very specific) types of sponsored units which can exist in Guiding.